JeffersonLab/DEMPgen/README.md

 - CMake is also required.
 CMake 2.8 is the minimum supported version, and CMake 3 has been tested as well.

+- Before attempting to build, run the setup script -
+  - source setup.sh
+  OR
+  - source setup.csh

+Depending upon shell.

-- After downloading the source create a build directory and cd to it.
+- Next, create a build directory and cd to it.
 Take note of the location of the source directory (where CMakeLists.txt should be stored) and run the commands:

   - mdkir build
   - cd build